-14. Margin accounts represent restricted margin deposits for derivative financial instruments and/or for securities sold short.
-Only non-restricted margin accounts with short maturities should be included as part of cash and cash equivalents.
+14. Margin accounts of VALUE ACCOUNTS Unit Trust represent restricted margin deposits for derivative financial instruments and/or for securities sold short.
+Preparers should closely consider the contractual terms of their margin accounts and broker arrangements to determine the appropriateness of the inclusion or exclusion of margin accounts in/from cash and cash equivalents.